 So before you take a deep dive into odor control methods, make sure your environment is top-notch first.
 Check your temperature and humidity first, and make sure heat and moisture aren't making your odors worse.

 Then, look to see how much air you are circulating.
 Stagnant air can be much stinkier than moving air.
-If you have a 10 x 10 grow room with just one or two clip on fans, you should look into increasing air movement with more powerful fans.

 If you determine your environment is out of whack, you may need to look into: